 Actually, a myriad of companies provide the option to work from home.
 The options vary from part- or full-time work.
 An increasing number of businesses also opt for a home-based, self-employed way of working by facilitating online websites, forums and social media to land gig jobs and clients.
 The ways to earn money remotely across different time zones are endless.

 Communication is key when people want to work from home.
 Regular phone calls, Skype calls, emails and texts are par for the course and should be encouraged.
-If you've not heard from your team member of colleague all day, chances are they've not done much other than catch up on their TV programs.
+If you've not heard from your team member or colleague all day, chances are they've not done much other than catch up on their TV programs.
 If one of your team members or colleagues is working from home be sure to give him/her a call at random points in the day to check if they need any help and/or on the status of their deliverables.
-Don't treat working from home like a holiday.
+Don't treat home office like a holiday.

 Google Hangouts is a great tool for sharing and communicating amongst remote teams.
 Having people show up on camera is a good way to make sure they're not lazing around in their pajamas until 4 o'clock.
 It also engages employees and allows them to feel part of the team.
-Combine this step with the previous step and you're onto a winner!
+Combine this step with the previous step and you're on to a winner!

 For employees who work from home, a good tactic can be to encourage pair working.
-This is where you and your partner review each others work after it's completed and provide verbal feedback in a relaxed setting.
+This is where you and your partner review each other's work after it's completed and provide verbal feedback in a relaxed setting.
 When working from home this encourages people not to let their partner down and also promotes communication and teamwork.
 You can switch the pairs around periodically to get even more benefit.